-Mobile Clinics represent an untapped resource for our healthcare system.
+Mobile clinics represent an untapped resource for our health care system.
 The COVID-19 pandemic has exacerbated its limitations.
 Mobile health clinic programs in the US already play important, albeit under-appreciated roles in the healthcare system.
-They provide access to healthcare especially for displaced or isolated individuals; they offer versatility in the setting of a damaged or inadequate healthcare infrastructure; and, as a longstanding community-based service delivery model, they fill gaps in the healthcare safety-net, reaching social-economically underserved populations in both urban and rural areas.
 Despite an increasing body of evidence of the unique value of this highly adaptable model of care, mobile clinics are not widely supported.
 This has resulted in a missed opportunity to deploy mobile clinics during national emergencies such as the COVID-19 pandemic, as well as using these already existing, and trusted programs to overcome barriers to access that are experienced by under-resourced communities.

-Understanding the economic and social impact that mobile clinics are having in our communities should provide the evidence to justify policies that will enable expansion and optimal integration of mobile clinics into our healthcare delivery system, and help us address current and future health crises.
+This study explores the economic and social impact that mobile clinics have on communities and encourages policies that enable expansion and integration of mobile clinics into our health care system.